ahamlinman/slackbridge/README.md

 * Every line emitted by the executable becomes an individual Slack message.
 I want to "debounce" these and try to group them together more nicely, so large output is transmitted more efficiently.
+* Usage documentation and examples should be moved entirely to GoDoc.